Hi! My name is Tyler Vawser.

 Early in my career, I learned the hard way that intelligence, fame, money, and title don’t create happiness.
 In fact, having all of the above often leads to misery and embarrassment.
 Since that point, I’ve kept away from social media and done my best to live a more private life.

 On the one hand I enjoy hosting dinner parties with strangers.
-And on the other hand, I’m someone who likes to be left alone.
-I want people to enjoy being around me and I also want to keep to myself.
+And on the other, I’m someone who likes to be left alone.
+I want people to enjoy being around me and I also want to keep to myself and examine the interior life.

 I want those around me to be aware, creative, and thankful.
 Before my kids were born, I spent a lot of time thinking about how I wanted them to be when they were 25 and 35 years old.
 Like my own career, I don’t particularly care what their title or field is.
 What I care about, and hope they do too, is that they are aware of themselves, of others, and stay out of their own head.